kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:04:51:

-DevonThink allows me to do that.
+DEVONthink allows me to do that.

 00:04:54: